trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  <p align="center">
  <img src="https://i.imgur.com/ZZ4aMUI.jpg" width=750px height=550px>

-### How do you know if wireguard vpn is working ?
+### How do you know if wireguard vpn is really working ?
 Download <a href="https://www.wireshark.org/#download."><b>Wireshark</b></a>

 Once downloaded you can use the application to inspect your data packets where the protocol is set to the one used by Wireguard VPN.
-When a packet is encrypted, it can be read  like this for example:
+When a packet traffic is `encrypted`, it can be read  like this for example:
 <p align="center">
  <img src="https://i.imgur.com/CbNVkfs.jpg">